5G vs. 4G – A Side-by-Side Comparison

 Imagine high-density areas where thousands of devices communicate across the same network, such as airports or sports arenas.
 Communication comes to a crawl and data transfer speeds slow down dramatically.
 With faster speeds and lower latency, 5G could handle 1,000 times the volume of mobile data compared to 4G.

-Learn More about 5G
+Explore More 5G Possibilities

 - Edge Computing: 5 Design Considerations